 Responsibilities of the foster family vary with the needs of the animal(s).
 At times we have dogs and cats that require short or long-term medical care.
 We try to keep puppies and kittens out of the shelter, and fostering ensures that they get a good life foundation.
 Adult dogs who have been with us in training and rehabilitation all could use the extra polishing and practice of living in a real home.
 And all our dogs love the extra amount of attention and love they receive while in foster.

-Fostering can be permanent, if you are able to take in one of our sanctuary dogs and give it a loving home.
+Fostering can be for a weekend, giving a dog a welcome vacation from the rescue and you a companion to go adventuring with or just cuddle on the sofa, it can be short-term (puppies and final polishing) or it can be permanent, if you are able to take in one of our sanctuary dogs and give it a loving home.
 In this case, Unidos para los Animales would continue to pay for the animal’s medical care for life if our financial help is needed.

-Many people become “foster failures”, falling so deeply in love with the animal they are caring for that they can’t give them up in adoption.
-While this is very common, we encourage foster families to allow us to place the animal they have so lovingly cared for, so that we can give you another animal in need.
+Some people become “foster failures”, falling so deeply in love with the animal they are caring for that they can’t give them up in adoption.
+While this can happen, we encourage foster families to allow us to place the animal they have so lovingly cared for, so that we can give you another animal in need.
 Fostering saves so many lives.
 It may well be the most important job of all in rescuing an animal.

-If you feel you are in the position to help and are interested in becoming an Unidos para los Animales volunteer foster family or have any questions about fostering please call 7931-4500 (in La Antigua) during business hours, or send us a FaceBook message: Unidos para los Animales, or send an e-mail to: email@example.com
+If you feel you are in the position to help and are interested in becoming an Unidos para los Animales volunteer foster family or have any questions about fostering please call us at 3367-1068 (in La Antigua) during business hours, send us a FaceBook message: Unidos para los Animales, or send an e-mail to: firstname.lastname@example.org

-We need San Francisco Bay Area volunteers, too!
-Please let us know if you are interested in fostering one of our recently arrived dogs or puppies by contacting Jenna Guffy at: firstname.lastname@example.org .
+We need San Francisco Bay Area fosters, too!
+Please let us know if you are interested in fostering one of our recently arrived dogs or puppies by contacting us at email@example.com .